SmithsonianWorkshops/eDNA_Metabarcoding_Workshop_LAB_2025/README.md

 Here we use DADA2s RDP identifier and BLAST to assign taxonomic identities to ASV's.
 This section requires a reference library.
 We will supply you with a reference library for your identifications here, but later we will also show you how to get and create your own reference database later.
 Open [6_TaxAssignment.R](RStudio_Files/6_TaxAssignment.R) and follow the directions.

+## Lulu

+[Lulu](https://github.com/tobiasgf/lulu) is a R library that curates post denoised or clustered metabarcoding data "...to reduce the number of erroneous OTUs in OTU tables to achieve more realistic biodiversity metrics."
+It uses ASV or OTU co-occurance and abundance to merge probable "erroneous" sequences with their more-likely-correct parent.
+To use Lulu, open [7_Lulu.R](RStudio_Files/7_Lulu.R) and follow the directions.

+## phyloseq

+[phyloseq](https://github.com/joey711/phyloseq) is a R library that allows for manipulation, visualization, and analysis of metabarcoding data.
+This section describes how to set up and load your denoised results from DADA2 into phyloseq, how to perform some preliminary analyses, ana how to visualize a few basic results.
+Open [8_phyloseq.R](RStudio_Files/8_phyloseq.R) and follow the directions.

 ## Other Formats

 Here we learn how to output our Sequence-Table data and representative sequence information into several different formats that may be useful.
 We will specifically learn how to create and output a sequence-list-table (a tall tidy table), and a feature-to-fasta file (a fasta file of each sample/ASV combination, with each sequence named with sample name, md5 has, and read count for that ASV in that sample).
 The sequence-list-table is very good for concatenating read count information in a text editor or excel, and the feature-to-fasta file can be a good way to look phylegenetically at ASV distributions among samples, as well as a really good way to see evidence of contamination an pseudogenes.
+If you want or need other formats, open [Other_formats.R](RStudio_Files/Other_formats.R) and follow the directions.

 ## Convert and Combine Files

 Here we learn how to import and convert read count data from various formats to a Sequence-Table, which can then be combined with other Sequence-Tables for further analyses.
 This section converts two comman Qiime2 formats (Feature-Tables and .biom files), and sequence-list-tables into the Sequence-Table format that is used by Dada2 and many diversity programs.

-## Lulu

-[Lulu](https://github.com/tobiasgf/lulu) is a R library that

-## phyloseq

-[phyloseq](https://github.com/joey711/phyloseq) is a R library that allows for manipulation, visualization, and analysis of metabarcoding data.
-This section describes how to set up and load your denoised results from DADA2 into phyloseq, how to perform some preliminary analyses, ana how to visualize a few basic results.
-Open [8_phyloseq.R](RStudio_Files/8_phyloseq.R) and follow the directions.
+To import, convert, and/or combione datasets, open [ConvertcombineFiles.R](RStudio_Files/ConvertCombineFiles.R) and follow the directions.

 ## Create a custom database

 In this section we will use the [refdb R package](https://github.com/fkeck/refdb) and other R tools to create a custom reference database.
-Open [9_CustomDatabases.R](RStudio_Files/7_CustomDatabases.R) and follow the directions.
+Open [9_CustomDatabases.R](RStudio_Files/9_CustomDatabases.R) and follow the directions.